 Preserve an entire acre for $300 or one-tenth acre for $30 (gift certificates available)

 Save the rainforest now or send your donation by mail.
+Get your class or Vacation Bible School to raise funds, and use Graciela Goes to the Rainforest to promote it!
 Everyone who helps purchase rainforest receives a certificate!
 And if you donate $40 or more, you can request a free NCP Save the Rainforest t-shirt—just let us know what size to send.

 NCP partners with trekking guide Saw Jimmy Zan to reforest badly deforested hill areas of Central Burma.
 Forests there are under pressure from population increase as well as firewood gathering by villagers.

 Jimmy raises seedlings and then works with communities to plant the trees, which can be used for fruit production, soil enrichment, firewood (the pin sein tree grows fast, is good for firewood, and cut branches grow back the next season!), and even as food for birds (“the birds need to eat too,” he says).

 NCP Learning Tours visit all these places—join us!

 Paskwale Ben of New Community Forestry in Nimule, South Sudan, has a passion for reforesting his part of this war-torn country.
 An NCP partner since 2007, every year he plants thousands of trees.
 The trees provide shade, help retain soil, some have medicinal leaves, and others can be used for income from the lumber or fruit they provide.
 According to Paskwale, they even create “rainforest,” since planting trees reinvigorates rainfall patterns, creating rain where before there had been drought.